rcmaniac25/stethoscope/Docs/Tasks.md

 - Acquire bigger logs (I'm testing on like a 6 line file...
 I have files in the GB range, but that might be too big for now, so I need something smaller.
 Note: can't post these...)
     - See how long these take to parse, and see where we can speed up processing (background threads?
 Queues?)
 - Determine program arguments and the config file usage (are they redundent?
 Complementary?
 Can I setup everything with program arguments?)
+- Add logging (ironic... a log handling system, writing it's own logs).
+Will be useful when trying to figure out what went wrong with accesing remote logs and doing more advanced work.
 - Support remote logs
 - (large) With larger logs, start to flesh out LogRegistry... maybe allow LINQ usage so components of logs can be searched through.
     - Also try to figure out a good way to represent all this, as the idea seems like a DB.
 But it would be a DB with a dictionary... and that implies a NoSQL DB.